dstein64/pyfms/documentation.md

 ﻿Documentation
 -------------

-To use PyFactorizationMachines, first import the *pyfms* module.
+To use `pyfms`, first import the module.

     >>> import pyfms